swiftype/meta_events/README.md

 the use of Rails (because `MetaEvents::ControllerMethods` is intended for use with `ActionController`, and `MetaEvents::Helpers` is intended for use with `ActionView`), although the techniques are generally applicable and easy enough to use with any framework.

+**Note**: Again, because MetaEvents does not directly require any one user-centric analytics system, you must make sure the JavaScript API to whatever system you're using is loaded, too.
+So, for example, if you're using Mixpanel, make sure the JavaScript code Mixpanel provides you to use its API is loaded on your page _as well as_ the MetaEvents JavaScript code.

 #### Auto-Tracking